qucontrol/krotov/docs/11_other_methods.rst

 constraints.
-One possible realization is to calculate the gradients for the control parameters from the gradients of the time-discrete control amplitudes via the chain rule :cite:`SkinnerJMR2010,MotzoiPRA2011`.
-This approach has recently been named "GRadient Optimization Using Parametrization" (GROUP) :cite:`SorensenPRA2018`.
-An alternative for a moderate number of control parameters is "gradient-optimization of analytic controls" (GOAT) :cite:`MachnesPRL2018`.
+One possible realization is to calculate the gradients for the control parameters from the gradients of the time-discrete control amplitudes via the chain rule :cite:`WinckelIP2008,SkinnerJMR2010,MotzoiPRA2011,LucarelliPRA2018`.
+This approach
+has recently been named "GRadient Optimization Using Parametrization" (GROUP) :cite:`SorensenPRA2018`.
+An implementation of several variants of GROUP is available in the QEngine C++ library :cite:`SorensenCPC2019`.
+An alternative for a
+moderate number of control parameters is "gradient-optimization of analytic controls" (GOAT) :cite:`MachnesPRL2018`.
 GOAT evaluates the relevant gradient with forward-mode differentiation; that